colrahytofficial/Colrahet/README.md

 # Colrahet
-Blooket, but b me and ChatGPT's help.
+Blooket, but by me and ChatGPT's help.